About SRL

 International Superconductivity Technology Center

 The Superconductivity Research Laboratory (SRL), which is an attached laboratory to the International Superconductivity Technology Center (ISTEC) for research and development on superconductivity, was established in the summer 1988 as Japan's only full-scale research institution and facility specializing in superconductivity.
-Since its foundation SRL has made significant research progress under the leadership of the first Director General, Dr. Shoji Tanaka.
-I, Yuh Shiohara, having served as Director General since 1st February 2009, have promoted the advancement of research and development aimed at the realization of a society utilizing superconductor technology.
-As of 1st April 2012 ISTEC changed its legal status to a public interest incorporated foundation.
-At this juncture, SRL of ISTEC would like to renew our pledge to further commit ourselves to the mission of promoting advancement of research and development of superconductivity.
+Since its foundation SRL has promoted the advancement of research and development aiming at the realization of a society utilizing superconductivity technology and made significant research progress under the leadership of the first Director General, Dr. Shoji Tanaka, and Dr. Yuh Shiohara who has served as the second Director General since February 2009.
+As of April 1, 2014, I take over their role as a new Director General of SRL, while Dr. Shiohara will continue to give us advice and guidance as the Honorary Director General.
 We seek your continued support and guidance with giving us the benefit of your honest and unrestrained comments and opinions for the future.

-The Great East Japan Earthquake on 11th March 2011 triggered a huge tsunami resulting in serious accidents in a nuclear power station.
-Japan has experienced an unprecedented national crisis resulting in a state of emergency the likes of which we have never encountered before.
-It is anticipated more than ever that energy-saving equipment and renewable energies will be introduced and promoted and would be the drivers for earthquake disaster reconstruction.
-In the future and based upon the research outcomes over the past twenty years or more, SRL as the core research institution for superconductivity will strive to continue its research and development efforts in activities aimed at the full-scale realization of high-temperature superconducting materials and technologies, which form part of the advanced technology category for Japan's growth strategy.
-Superconductor technology is anticipated to be the new material and technology fit for the 21st century, therefore SRL would like to promote greater international collaboration in research and development and contribute to the world in the environment and energy field by building a new energy society to reduce carbon dioxide (CO2) emissions, as well as reduce the consumption of critical materials including rare earth metals.
+In the future, based on the research outcomes over the past twenty years or more, SRL as the core research institution for superconductivity will strive to continue its research and development efforts in activities aimed at the full-scale realization of HTS materials and technologies, which form part of the advanced technology category for Japan's growth strategy, also with greater international collaboration.
+Superconductor technology is anticipated to be the new material and technology fit for the 21st century, therefore SRL would like to contribute to the world by building a new energy society to reduce carbon dioxide (CO2) emissions, as well as a safe, healthy, and long-lived society, and also by generating new outcomes and concepts giving a dream to the youth.